Immigration & Residency

 Where Work Permits Are Used

-Work permits are used globally, though the names and structures vary.
-They appear in employer onboarding, immigration processes, and compliance checks.
+Work permits are used globally in immigration systems, employer onboarding processes, and regulatory compliance checks.

 Common Misunderstandings